beacon-biosignals/StableHashTraits.jl/README.md

 occurs (it defaults to `HashVersion{1}()`), see the final section below for details on how you can implement your own contexts.
 It is generally recommended that you avoid `HashVerison{1}()`, favoring `HashVersion{2}()` as it include substantial speed improvements.
-When you do not need to include a custom context, a short hand for specifying `HashVersion{2}()` is to call `stable_hash(x; version=2)`.
+When you do not need to include a custom context, a short-hand for specifying `HashVersion{2}()` is to call `stable_hash(x; version=2)`.

 There are sensible defaults for `stable_hash` that aim to ensure that if two values are